How to Get Nail Polish Out of Carpet: 7 Easy Methods

 Step 2: Apply to Stain

-Soak a sponge in the solution and dab the polish stain until it begins to lift.
+Use a sponge soaked in the solution to dab the nail polish stain, continuing until it starts to lift.

 Step 3: Rinse and Dry

-Rinse the area with clean water and blot dry with a towel.
+Afterward, rinse the area with clean water and blot it dry with a towel.

 Method 6: Freezing and Scraping